event [Oct 2023] The paper got accepted to

 1. Does this work provide a 'one-size-fits-all' litho model?

-NO. Our goal isn't to learn a model that generalizes across different lithography types or different modalities of a type.
-Instead, we present a pipeline on how to OVERFIT to a single lithography system with a specific photoresist and post-processing procedure.
+different modalities of a type.
+Instead, we present a pipeline on how to OVERFIT to a single lithography

 2. What are the assumptions for the applicability of the learned neural litho model?